trusttoken/contracts-multi-withdrawal-controller/README.md

 The address managing the portfolio which contains the `TrancheVault` and its controller.
 The manager can process withdrawals for multiple investors, as well as configure the contract.
-- the `multiRedeem` function makes withdrawals for one or more investors, with the redemption terms (such as price per share and manager fee) set explicitly by the manager.
+- the `multiRedeem` function makes withdrawals for one or more investors, with the redemption terms (such as redeemed asset amount, burned shares and manager fee) set explicitly by the manager.
 This is agreed upon by the manager and investors off-chain and assumes the manager is trustworthy.
 - `setFloor`, `setWithdrawAllowed`, `configure` are used by the manager to configure the controller.
 See detailed descriptions in function descriptions above.